 Since then, two things have happened: (1) computers have long since been able to compute square roots in less than a microsecond, and (2) Brown ran subsequent studies (once he had access to a faster computer) that showed the standard deviation could be anywhere between one and two times the MAD, making it wildly inaccurate and therefore completely inappropriate for calculating safety stocks.
-Today many many thousands of companies keep a total of many billions of dollars in unnecessary inventory because they are computing incorrect forecast errors and safety stocks using an algorithm that was necessitated by technology introduced in 1946 (70 years ago)!
+Today many many thousands Executive Briefing on Demand Forecasting & Inventory Planning of companies keep a total of many billions of dollars in unnecessary inventory because they are computing incorrect forecast errors and safety stocks using an algorithm that was necessitated by technology introduced in 1946 (70 years ago)!